-Emphasis on TEACHING THE MILDLY/MODERATELY DISABLED (for individuals who do not hold an undergraduate degree which included student teaching)......
+В. DIS phasis on TEACHING THE MILDLY/MODERATELY SABLED (for individuals who do not hold an undergraduate gree which included student teaching) 39

+1. Core Education Courses

+2. Required Courses

-MASTER OF ARTS IN TEACHING PROGRAM
+MASTER OF ARTS IN TEACHING DEGREE PROGRAM

 Purpose.
 The Master of Arts in Teaching Alternate Route Program (MAT) is designed for promising individuals with non-education bachelor degrees who want to become classroom teachers in elementary grades 4-8 and secondary grades 7-12.
 This degree program will allow candidates to obtain prerequisite pedagogical knowledge and skills leading to licensure and the master's degree in education.